Mayo-In/Assignment_By_Mammoth/README.md

-This is a project I worked on for Mammoth Analytics.
+This is a project I worked on for Mammoth Analytics - https://mammoth.io/

 Problem Statement: Mammoth Analytics works on the data for food chain businesses.
 I was tasked to automate the process of accessing the test data and filtering and sorting it in a such way that we can get the top sales by quantity.
 I used Selenium using Python and completed the above task